Table of contents

 2. Identify engagement opportunities throughout all the touch points during a customer’s lifecycle

-- Customer receives a free sample of your amazing, keto granola in the mail.
+- Customer receives a free sample of your amazing new product, keto granola in the mail.
 They try it and love it.

 - Next, they head to your website to order.